 In order to recover attorney’s fees, a plaintiff must prove that the defendant’s actions were willful or that the defendant acted unreasonably during the litigation.

-If you have a trademark related question or issue, please contact us today.
+If you have a trademark related question or issue, please contact us today for a consultation.